 It is preferable to crush cardamom pods and make a powder but you can use store-bought cardamom powder.
 You can substitute cardamom powder with some fennel seeds but the taste and aroma would be completely different.

 Black tea leaves (fine grain sized) are the most popular and widely used for making chai.
+I like to use the Red Label loose tea leaves.
 The other widely popular leaf variety is called the longleaf and differs in both aroma taste and method of preparation.

-To make tea from scratch, measure and put all the ingredients, except milk, in a pot and heat it on a medium high flame.
+Indian spiced tea can be made in the traditional way on the stovetop.
+To make tea from scratch, measure and put all the ingredients, except milk, in a saucepan and heat it on medium-high heat.
 Continue boiling the mixture and then add milk and finally bring it to a boil.

 When you start heating tea on a medium-high flame, allow it to come to a boil.
-Then continue to boil for about 4-5 minutes until ¼ amount of water evaporates.
+Then continue simmering for about 4-5 minutes until ¼th amount of water evaporates.

 Once the water and spiced tea mix is boiled, add milk and continue to heat until it comes to a boil.
-It needs supervision else tea can boil over the pot.
-Turn the flame off quickly and cover it with a lid.
+It needs supervision else tea can spill out from the pot.
+Turn the flame off quickly and cover it with a lid for a few minutes before filtering it with a fine tea strainer into a teapot or into tea cups.

-Why would you make tea in an instant pot?
+Why would you make tea in an Instant Pot?
 It is mainly for convenience.
 There is no monitoring needed, and you can also plan ahead.
+It gives the flexibility to use the delay timer for 1-2 hours and then the tea is ready when you are ready to sip it.

-Masala chai can be made in the instant pot using the pot-in-pot method.
+Masala chai can be made in the Instant Pot using the pot-in-pot method in a 6 qt.
+Instant Pot or a larger capacity.
 Put some water in the instant pot liner and then place a trivet.

 In a small pot measure and put all the ingredients and cover it with a lid.
 It takes a little less water to make tea in the instant pot as water does not evaporate from boiling.

-Close and lock the lid with pressure release valve in sealing position.
-Turn the instant pot on high pressure mode for 5 minutes.
+Close and lock the lid with the pressure release valve in the sealing position.
+Turn the instant pot on high-pressure mode for 5 minutes.

 Allow the pressure to release naturally for 15 minutes.
 This allows the masala chai to steep in all the flavors and still be hot to drink.